Interface to TCP/IP sockets.

 Closes a TCP socket.

-Note that in most implementations of TCP, doing a close
+Note that in most implementations of TCP, doing a close does

 not guarantee that any data sent is delivered to the recipient before